 Hospitals are always repurposing different departments and wards, and sometimes these rooms contain the spirits of patients that have passed away.
 That was certainly true for Samantha Alleman.

 On Facebook, she writes about how she started working in a makeshift ICU where the labor and delivery room had been.
-The room in the back where they used to perform c-sections gave her a “creepy” feeling.
+The room in the back where they used to perform c-sections gave her a “creepy” feeling after she heard the door opening and closing.

 She goes on to write: